 In the video above, Ben has set up a ladder drill using three alignment sticks.
 The idea is to putt a ball and try to get it to stop within the station.
 If you do it, move onto the next and so on, until you’ve worked through all the stations, but if you fail, you have to start the whole thing again.
 It's the most popular drill on tour as it really helps to improve your putting feel.
 Once you get the hang of it, you can start to make the stations a little smaller.

 Right before heading to the first tee, so many golfers fall into the trap of ending their putting routines by just hitting a couple of balls towards a hole from short range.
-This might not sound like a negative, but it’s actually lose-lose practice.
+This might not sound like a negative, but it’s actually lose-lose practise.

 Location: Sand Martins GC